 Principles of Mass Selection:

-Mass Selection, another facet of Recurrent Selection, is characterized by the direct and deliberate selection of individual plants based on their phenotypic performance.
+Mass Selection, another facet of recurrent selection, is characterized by the direct and deliberate selection of individual plants based on their phenotypic performance.
 Unlike Family Selection, which emphasizes selecting entire families, Mass Selection targets superior individuals within a population (Smith et al., 2007).
 The key criterion for selection is the expression of desirable traits, and plants exhibiting the desired characteristics are chosen to contribute to the next generation.

 Applications and Advantages: